Research Areas: Organizational Sociology; Islamophobia; Inequality; Labor Market; Job Quality

 Using multilevel modelling, this paper investigates ethno-religious penalties in unemployment and inactivity among men and women using the Understanding Society survey.
 The paper confirms previous findings of a Muslim penalty and a British labour market hierarchized by colour (ethnicity) and religion (culture).
 However, by including a greater range of ethnic groups the paper provides a corrective to accounts in the sociological literature that being White is not a protection against the Muslim penalty.
 Rather, while affiliation with the Muslim White British group does not appear to be associated with penalization, Muslim Arabs who traditionally identify as White are found to experience significant disadvantage.
 This suggests that the Muslim penalty might also be moderated by a person’s country of origin.
 The paper also finds that considerable penalties remain for Muslims even after adjusting for so-called “sociocultural attitudes”, challenging the assumption that value orientations offer a suitable explanation for the Muslim penalty.
 [Link]

-+ Media Coverage: The Guardian, The National, Arab News, Morocco World News, Daily Sabah, Islam Channel, The Mirage, University of Bristol press release, ‘Read of the Day’ in The Bridge Initiative newsletter (Georgetown University), Muslim Women Network, and an in-depth television interview on Islam Channel.
++ Media Impact: The Guardian, The National, Arab News, Morocco World News, Daily Sabah, Islam Channel, The Mirage, University of Bristol press release, ‘Read of the Day’ in The Bridge Initiative newsletter (Georgetown University), Muslim Women Network, and an in-depth television interview on Islam Channel.

 A Job, But Not Necessarily a Good One: The Job Quality Penalty of Muslim Women in Britain [1st author; with Cheung, S. Y.]

 This study examines job quality disparities among Muslim women in Britain, addressing a critical gap in the Muslim penalty literature by incorporating job quality as an axis of labor market inequality.
 Drawing on pooled data from 12 waves of the UK Household Longitudinal Study, we construct a multidimensional job quality index using exploratory factor analysis of 21 indicators encompassing both pay- and non-pay-related job attributes.
 Employing multilevel linear modeling, we control for key demographic, ethnic, and employment characteristics.
 Our findings reveal a robust Muslim penalty in job quality: Muslim women report significantly lower job quality scores compared to their Christian counterparts.
 This disadvantage is most pronounced in routine occupations.
 Similar negative effects are observed in intermediate roles; however, these differences do not reach statistical significance possibly due to sample size limitation.
 In managerial and professional roles, disparities are less pronounced and likewise not statistically significant.
 By furthering our understanding of the Muslim penalty in Britain, this study contributes to a more nuanced comprehension of religious stratification in Western labor markets, with implications that extend to other contexts where Muslim women, as a marginalized minority, face some of the most severe employment disadvantage.
-[Under Peer-Review]
+[Working paper]

 Using an experimental lens, this project explores when and why employees disclose sensitive information—such as bullying or pay—at work, and how such disclosures affect well-being.
 Using a large experimental survey, it identifies the interpersonal and organizational dynamics that shape disclosure behavior and information flow in the workplace.